-With thirty tools and techniques, Graphic Design Thinking: Beyond Brainstorming by Ellen Lupton is a high level look into a wide variety of approaches to increasing creativity.
-Each tool is presented in short, often two page overviews comprising of a definition, and simple how-to steps.
+With thirty tools and techniques, Graphic Design Thinking: Beyond Brainstorming by Ellen Lupton is a high-level look at a wide variety of approaches to increasing creativity.
+Each tool is presented in short, often two-page overviews comprising of a definition, and simple how-to steps.
 Brief case studies follow, providing a tangible example of the tool in use.

-Presented in three sections: How to Define Problems, How to Get Ideas, and How to Create Form, Graphic Design Thinking is the sort of book you don’t need to sit down and read cover to cover, but can instead reach for any time you are in a creative rut or are looking for something to jump start your thought process.
+Presented in three sections: How to Define Problems, How to Get Ideas, and How to Create Form, Graphic Design Thinking is the sort of book you don’t need to sit down and read cover to cover.
+You can instead reach for any time you are in a creative rut or are looking for something to jump-start your thought process.
 Its value will vary wildly from person to person depending on their previous exposure to the tools discussed.
-I believe finding a handful of potential tools makes it worthy of some bookshelf space.
+I believe a handful of potential tools makes it worthy of some bookshelf space.

 A few of the tools I found interesting follow:

 Clear text and simple visuals explain the use of a brand matrix—a tool every designer involved in branding should be aware of.

 This Tea packaging case study uses the opposites Formal/Informal, and East/West to map the space.

 A great follow up to this brief introduction to brand matrix is Corporate Brand Matrix on the Identityworks website.